TheRacetrack/racetrack/docs/job_types/job_python3.md

 ```

 ### Auxiliary endpoints: `auxiliary_endpoints` method
-If you need more callable endpoints, you can extend Fatman API with custom auxiliary endpoints (besides `/perform`).
+If you need more callable endpoints, you can extend Job API with custom auxiliary endpoints (besides `/perform`).
 Do it by implementing `auxiliary_endpoints` method in your entrypoint class,
 returning dict with endpoint paths and corresponding methods handling the request:
 ```python